School visits, community presentations, and other outreach programming will be available Monday – Thursday from 8:30 to 4:30.

 Available Presentations

-This presentation covers the causes of the Civil War, significant generals during the war in Arkansas, and a number of important Civil War battlefields and buildings in Arkansas, including the Little Rock Arsenal, Prairie Grove, Pea Ridge, the Camden expedition, Headquarters House in Fayetteville, the Confederate capital at Washington, and the Old State House.
+This presentation covers the causes of the Civil War, significant generals during the war in Arkansas, and a number of important Civil War battlefields and buildings in Arkansas, including the Little Rock Arsenal, Prairie Grove, Pea Ridge, the Camden Expedition, Headquarters House in Fayetteville, the Confederate capital at Washington, and the Old State House.

-This presentation covers the history of Architecture in Arkansas, basic architectural terms, and examples of important buildings in a number of popular styles throughout Arkansas history.
+This presentation covers the history of architecture in Arkansas, basic architectural terms, and examples of important buildings in a number of popular styles throughout Arkansas history.

 This is by far our most popular presentation.
 The presentation gets students interested in historic sites through the use of spooky folktales.
 The theme changes every year.